 Our shared faculty brings valuable experience and insight from other professionals that work with children and young people.

-Many of our staff in the School of Education are research active.
+Many of our staff in the Department of Education are research active.
 This ensures they are in touch with the latest thinking and bring best practice to your studies.